America's Anchorman is away, and this is your undocumented anchor man sitting in.

 Merry Christmas.

-Merry Christmas, Mark, from a confirmed stynophile.
+Merry Christmas, Mark, from a confirmed Steinophile.

-Oh, that's that's great.
+Oh, that's great.

-What is the biggest venue?
+What is the biggest view?

-I think uh Mitt Romney's getting way too many people, you know, like Mark yesterday said, he's not sufficiently conservative.
+I think Mitt Romney's getting way too many people, you know, like Mark yesterday said, he's not sufficiently conservative.

 Now, I don't know where that comes from.

-These things are living a conservative lifestyle.
+These things are living a conservative, that's living a conservative liberty.

-But what people are concerned about with Mitt is his experience in government, for example, is basically confined to one term in Massachusetts.
+What people are concerned about with Mitt is his experience in government, for example, is basically confined to one term in Massachusetts.

-And you know, getting elected in the People's Republic of Massachusetts is kind of like I think running for office in Sweden.
+And, you know, getting elected in the People's Republic of Massachusetts is kind of like, I think, running for office in Sweden.

-And if you don't uh have at least what the general populace would consider an acceptable set of uh criteria.
+And if you don't have at least what the general populace would consider an acceptable set of criteria, I think the thing with Mitt is he's evolved based on the offices he's run for.

 There is an issue here, John.

-For about fifteen years, sixteen years or whatever, before uh Mitt Romney, they'd been electing Republican governors in Massachusetts.
+For about 15 years, 16 years or whatever, before Mitt Romney, they'd been electing Republican governors in Massachusetts, all kind of rhino-squish type guys, Bill Weld and Paul Salucci, and what was the lady's name, Jane Swift, I think it was.

 He took sports that nobody even likes.

-He nobody wants to see curling down uh here.
+Nobody wants to see curling down here.

-You can I don't care if you've got an 800-channel cable package, you don't get the curling channel.
+I don't care if you've got an 800-channel cable package.

 They've got a curling channel up in Canada.